bachelor-2014/report/v2/human_interaction.md

 The goal of not requiring special technical setup has a huge impact on the development of the platform, as it poses the requirement that all generally used platforms must be able to interact with EvoBot effortlessly.
-Little research is required to realize that this calls for some form of common runtime.
+Little research is required to realize that this calls for some kind of common runtime.
 In the modern world of heterogeneous platforms this common runtime realistically is a web browser, and preferably a reasonably up-to-date one.
 It is considered a prerequisite for EvoBot that such a platform is present on the PC of the user,